cloudmesh/classes/docs/source/i524/2017/technologies.rst

     direct and indirect relations or patterns in the elements of the data, can be easily seen through graphs.
 The analysis of graphs can unveil significant insights.
 Oracle PGX (Parallel Graph AnalytiX) is a toolkit for graph analysis.
-“It is a fast, parallel, in-memory graph analytic framework that allows users to load up their graph data, run analytic algorithms on them, and to browse or store the result” :cite:`www-pgx`.
+"It is a fast, parallel, in-memory graph analytic framework that allows users to load up their graph data, run analytic algorithms on them, and to browse or store the result" :cite:`www-pgx`.
 Graphs can be loaded from various sources like SQL and NoSQL databases, Apache Spark and Hadoop :cite:`www-ora`.